advertise

 Vanislander / Landmarks / Islands / Salt Spring Island

-Salt Spring Island On Vancouver island
+Salt Spring Island on Vancouver island

 Discover the Charm of Salt Spring Island : Escape to Salt Spring Island, the largest and most vibrant of British Columbia’s Gulf Islands, renowned for its Saturday Market and thriving arts scene.
 Nestled in the Salish Sea, this island paradise is famous for its organic apple orchards, with over 450 heirloom varieties celebrated at the annual Salt Spring Apple Festival.
 Just a short ferry ride from Victoria or Nanaimo, Salt Spring offers a perfect blend of natural beauty, cultural richness, and community spirit for families, couples, and solo travelers.
 Dive into our ultimate guide to plan your unforgettable island adventure!
 Explore more hidden gems in British Columbia.